hoshimiMiyabi-dev/Images-to-dots-algorithm/README.md

 # Images-to-dots-algorithm
 An algorithm that converts any image from discord (via discord media link) and recreates the images in dots! also known as Dithering.

+the script uses lightweight python libraries to convert images